Tokimon/vanillajs-helpers/README.md

 [vanillajs-browser-helpers](https://github.com/Tokimon/vanillajs-browser-helpers)

-## Cross browser support
+## ES version support
 All methods are using latest techniques and generally no efforts have been made to accommodate older browsers which do not support certain features.
 Polyfills should be used to fill the gap.
 This is intentional as the need for polyfills are ever diminishing, with modern browsers (and Node environments) getting updated all the time the vast majority of the methods will be supported at one point.
 Also, with compilers like Babel, polyfills can be included automatically in the build process, making it simple to ensure full support.
-Therefore it is more future proof and clutter free to leave fallbacks and polyfills out of the methods and just focus on core functinonality.
+Therefore it is more future proof and clutter free to leave fallbacks and polyfills out of the methods and just focus on core functionality.

 Only in few edge cases where a polyfill might be tricky to implement correctly for a given functionality, fallback functionality will be incorporated.